 I tell you the solemn truth, unless a kernel of wheat falls into the ground and dies, it remains by itself alone.
 But if it dies, it produces much grain.
 The one who loves his life destroys it, and the one who hates his life in this world guards it for eternal life.
 If anyone wants to serve me, he must follow me, and where I am, my servant will be too.
 If anyone serves me, the Father will honor him.

 It would appear that Jesus was trying to dissuade people from following Him, doesn’t it?
-In truth, He was just letting them know the cost of discipleship.
+But He was just letting them know the cost of discipleship.
 To be His disciple requires death—death to sin, self-rule, and love for the world.
 In the following passage, Paul describes it as the crucified life.

 Galatians 2:20 (KJV)